Safe and Cool Summer Activities for Preschoolers

 Source

-When planning summer activities for your preschoolers, using themes is a great way to structure activities that will keep them engaged as they explore the world around them.
+When planning summer activities for your preschoolers, using themes is a great way to structure activities that will keep children ages 3 to 5 engaged as they explore the world around them.

-Most of the materials you will need for your summer activities can be found at your local craft store or online stores, such as Amazon.
+Most of the materials you will need for your summer activities can be found at your local craft store or online.
 Alternatively, consider some DIY ideas that will allow you to use materials you already have in your classroom.
-Use software like brightwheel to manage your lesson plans and log observations.
-Teachers can create lesson plans within minutes and even share progress with families.
+Use brightwheel's lesson planning feature to create and organize plans in minutes, share them with co-teachers, and log observations directly from the classroom.

 Here are some themes you can explore with your preschoolers this summer: